epfl-ada/ada-2024-project-microbiotaandco/README.md

 ## :mag_right: Research questions

-This project is divided into two sub-analyses addressing the following general questions:

-1. How has actor diversity evolved over time based on attributes such as gender, ethnicity, height, and age at the time of a movie’s release, and what trends in diversity can be observed across different countries?
+This project investigates how actor diversity, based on attributes like gender, ethnicity, height, and age at the time of a movie’s release, has evolved over time and varies across countries, while also exploring shifts in stereotypical roles or archetypes in films and their connection to these attributes across cultures and eras.

-2. How have stereotypical roles or archetypes in films changed over time, and how are specific attributes (e.g., gender, ethnicity) linked to character roles?
-Furthermore, have these patterns shifted over time and across different cultures?

-GO WOKE, GO BROKE?
+We examine therefore whether increasing diversity in film casts and evolving character archetypes, align with the ["GO WOKE, GO BROKE?"](https://louhy12.github.io/film-reel-website/) narrative by analyzing trends over time and across countries.

 [![Spiderman_meme_GWGB](https://github.com/user-attachments/assets/1a98a0e3-d08e-4c90-8833-bc5e8f7da367)](https://louhy12.github.io/film-reel-website/)

-Click here :point_right: ["GO WOKE, GO BROKE?"](https://louhy12.github.io/film-reel-website/) to discover the datastory.